Shahe fen: Differences

+In other languages

+Other names that are known include sen yai (เส้นใหญ่, lit. 'large rice noodles') in Thailand, hsan-bya (ဆန်ပြား, lit. 'flat rice') or nan-bya (နန်းပြား, lit. 'flat filigree') in Myanmar, and hủ tiếu or pho in Vietnam.

 Origin

 Shahe fen is believed to have originated in the town of Shahe (沙河 (Saa1 Ho4, Shāhé)), now part of the Tianhe District in the city of Guangzhou, in the southern Chinese province of Guangdong, whence their name derives.
-Shahe fen is typical of southern Chinese cuisine, although similar noodles are also prepared and enjoyed in nearby Southeast Asian nations such as Vietnam, Thailand, Cambodia, Philippines, Malaysia, Indonesia and Singapore, all of which have sizeable Chinese populations.
+Shahe fen is a common component of southern Chinese cuisine, although similar noodles are also prepared and enjoyed in nearby Southeast Asian nations such as Cambodia, Vietnam, Thailand, Philippines, Malaysia, Indonesia and Singapore, all of which have sizeable Chinese populations.

 Types

 Shahe fen noodles are white in color, broad, and somewhat slippery.
 Their texture is elastic and a bit chewy.
 They do not freeze or dry well and are thus generally (where available) purchased fresh, in strips or sheets that may be cut to the desired width.
 Where fresh noodles are not available, they may also be purchased packaged in dried form, in various widths.

 Shahe fen noodles are very similar to Vietnamese bánh phở noodles, which are likely derived from their Chinese counterpart.
 Although the phở noodles used in soups may vary in width, wide phở noodles are also common in stir fried dishes.
 The popular Thai dishes phat si-io and drunken noodles are also made with similar noodles.